Top Agile Metrics for Effective Team Management

 Agile Metrics Important for Your Project

-Agile metrics measure different aspects of project development.
+Agile metrics measure different aspects of projects' development, providing valuable insights and guidance for an agile team.
 Here are some agile metrics important for your project.
 They’ll help you understand the development process better.
 Additionally, they’ll ease the process of overall software release.

 1. Sprint Burndown Report